brokeragesandtermux/DELFIK2_list_of_delfik_projects__public/projekto-listo/README.md

 This directory serves as a high-level index of the creative experiments developed by **Anand Manikutty** during 2025.

 Our work bridges the gap between generative A.I., enterprise software architecture (grounded in my Oracle roots) and the evolving landscape of artificial intelligence, linguistics, and digital joy.
+We have specially designed workflows to make a number of processes much easier and more efficient.

 ---